OliverColeman/hivis/README.md

 # HiVis

-HiVis is a Java library for importing, manipulating and (interactively) visualising various kinds of data.
+HiVis is a Java library for importing, manipulating and working with various kinds of data.
-It integrates with the programming environment [Processing](http://www.processing.org) for the visualisation aspect, but may be used outside of Processing.
+It was designed with the programming environment [Processing](http://www.processing.org) in mind, but may be used outside of Processing.

 ## Overview / Features

 A collection of data is a DataSet.
 Built-in DataSet types are:
-- Series (storing sequential data elements that may be numeric, Date, String or any other kind of object);
+- DataSeries (storing sequential data elements that may be numeric, Date, String or any other kind of object);
-- Tables, which combine a set of Series with associated labels;
+- DataTable, which combine a set of Series with associated labels;
 - Graphs (coming soon).

 DataSets may be manipulated using various filters and transformations.
 New filters and transformations may be created easily.